begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

     1\2\6\test.b]1\1\1\test.b
     2\1\3\TEST.SUB]1\3\12\test.b]1\2\6\test.b]1\1\1\test.b

-#### Below this line the text wasn't yet reviewed:
-<hr></hr>

 ## @CODEPAGE

-Returns current codepage config jbase_codepage
+Returns current codepage setting:

+       CRT @CODEPAGE      ;* e.g. utf8

 ## @DATA

-Data statements used in conjunction with INPUT statements are stored in    a data stack or input queue.
-This stack is accessible in the @DATA variable
+Data statements used in conjunction with INPUT statements are stored in data stack or input queue.
+This stack is accessible in the @DATA variable:

+       DATA 'QWE'
+       DATA 'RTY'
+       CRT SYSTEM(14)   ;* number of bytes in data stack (EOL characters included) CRT DQUOTE(@DATA)
+       CRT SYSTEM(14)   ;* after output of @DATA there's nothing in a queue

+Output of this program:

+    8
+    "QWE
+    RTY
+    "
+    0

 ## @DATE

-Internal date returns the internal date – on some systems, this differs from the DATE function in that the variable is set when program execution starts, whereas the function reflects the current date
+Returns the internal date; on some systems, this differs from the DATE() function in that the variable is set when program execution starts, whereas the function reflects the current
+date:

+      CRT @DATE               ;* e.g. 16349
+      CRT OCONV(@DATE, 'D')   ;* date represented by 16349 is 04 OCT 2012

 ## @DAY

-Day of month from @DATE
+Day of month from @DATE (no leading zero included):

+       CRT @DAY         ;* 4 for the date used in the sample right above

 ## @EOF

-End of File character from TTY characteristics
+End of File character from TTY characteristics:

+       CRT OCONV(@EOF, 'MX')         ;*  04

 ## @FILENAME

-Current filename
+Current file name (is to be assigned for such operations as [ITYPE] (#ITYPE) function call).

 ## @FOOTER.BREAK